When Is This Used?

-A collar, called a healing abutment (collar), is placed on the head of the implant after it is exposed.
-This encourages the gums to heal correctly.
-The collar is a round piece of metal that holds the gums away from the head of the implant.
-The collar will be in place for 10 to 14 days.
+A collar, called a healing cap, is placed on the head of the implant after it is exposed.
+This guides the gum tissue to heal correctly.
+The collar is a round piece of metal that holds the gum away from the head of the implant.
+(A) The collar will be in place for 10 to 14 days.
 If you previously had a removable partial denture, your dentist may adjust it so you can use it during this time.
-(B)

 B. Healing abutments help the gums to heal properly

 An abutment and temporary crown are placed on the implant.
 (C) The abutment is screwed onto the implant and tightened, using special equipment so that it won't come loose.
 After the abutment is attached to the implant, the temporary crown is placed on the abutment.
-In some cases, the temporary crown is attached directly to the implant without an abutment.
-The abutment then is placed later.
-In other cases, you may get the abutment and temporary crown immediately after the implants are uncovered during the second surgery, and you won't need a healing collar.
+In some cases, you may get the abutment and temporary crown immediately after the implants are uncovered during the second surgery, and you won't need a healing cap.